YellowJacketLinux/lfs-buildscripts/README.md

 Network configuration for the USB flash drive is to not use it, it does not need a network connection for anything.

+### /etc/fstab

+Note that for the generation of the `/etc/fstab` files, I am using the partion `UUID`.
+That is a deviation from the LFS book but it is a more reliable way to identify the partition to be mounted.

+For the `/etc/fstab` that will be used when built to the hard disk, the `/home` partition is commented out.
+My `/home` is actually shared between several different installs and distributions, so once I actually boot into the system and add the user accounts with their proper user and group ID, then I can uncomment that entry and reboot.

+For the `/etc/fstab` that will be used when built to the USB thumb drive, at boot it will mount the partition of the hard drive I plan to install to at `/mnt/newlfs` so that it is ready to go.

+There is an `fstab` entry for `/mnt/newlfs/boot` but it does not mount that filesystem automatically.
+That is also the `/boot` for my LFS 11.3 install and it will not be mounted until I am ready to build the kernel that will be installed to it, so the entry is there to make it easy to mount when I need to mount it but it will not actually be mounted until just before the kernel is compiled.

+The `/etc/fstab` entry for the root filesystem on the USB flash drive still needs to be filled in, I have not formatted the drive yet, I am still doing dry runs.